Solar in Springfield, MA: 2026 Cost, Savings & Payback

 Does Springfield have net metering?

-Is solar worth it in Springfield, MA?
+Is solar worth it in Springfield, MA in 2026?